fkmiec/goscript/README.md

 ### Get Path to Project (support project maintenance)

 Need to clean up some old commands from the bin and src folders?
-Get the path to the project with the --path option.
+Get the path to the project directory with the --dir option.

 ```
 > $ goscript --dir